-The assessor must ensure that each candidate knows where to find the data file required and where to save their work.
+The assessor must ensure that each candidate knows where to find the data files (details and car boot items) and where to save their work.
+The file tent must be saved elsewhere and the location NOT given to the candidate.

-If the candidate is unable to open the email or the file using the password given, the assessor must help to enable the candidate to continue with the assessment.
+If the candidate is unable to open the email the assessor must help to enable the candidate to continue with the assessment.
 Relevant criteria must not then be awarded.